CGCL-codes/GradientsScrutinizer/README.md

 This repository contains the code that implements the SplitSpy and Gradients Scrutinizer described in our paper "Focusing on Pinocchio's Nose: A Gradients Scrutinizer to Thwart Split-Learning Hijacking Attacks Using Intrinsic Attributes" published at NDSS 2023.

 ## Requirements
-Our code is implemented and tested on python 3.6 and TensorFlow Install all the requirements by:
+Our code is implemented and tested on python 3.6 and TensorFlow.

+Install all the requirements by:

 `pip install requirements.txt`

 or install with conda by:

 `conda env create -f requirements.yml`

 `conda activate GradientsScrutinizer`

 ## SplitSpy